Kernel Limit for a Class of Recurrent Neural Networks Trained on Ergodic Data Sequences: Proof of weak convergence

-In light of the results proven regarding the increments of parameters (Lemma \ref{lem:evolution_of_parameters}) and the trained memory units (Section \ref{S:dynamics_of_sample_memories}), we would expect that one could study the new increments with the average of empirical distribution of updated parameters $\lambda^N_k$ replaced by an average with respect to the initial parameter distribution $\lambda$.
-This is formalised by the following technical lemma: \begin{lemma} Define
+In light of the bounds of the increments of parameters (Lemma \ref{lem:evolution_of_parameters}) and the trained memory units (Subsection \ref{SS:dynamics_of_sample_memories}), we would expect that one could study the new increments with the average of empirical distribution of updated parameters $\lambda^N_k$ replaced by an average with respect to the initial parameter distribution $\lambda$.
+This is formalised by the following lemma: \begin{lemma} Define

-then for all $h \in \cH$, the following holds for all $k \leq \floor{NT}-1$
+then for all $h \in C^2_b(\R^d)$, the following holds for all $m \leq \floor{NT}-1$